Affine Connections in Quantum Gravity and New Scalar Fields: I. Introduction

 In section:IV, we will discuss the construction of a suitable action, where metric and affine connections are the independent variables, for a quantum theory of gravity.
 We will first consider the Palatini and metric-affine formalisms [28,38].
 In these formalisms, the gravitational Lagrangian density is given by the scalar curvature obtained from the corresponding general affine connections.
 The Palatini action principle leads to metric compatible Levi-Civita connections.
 This is not suitable to construct quantum gravity where we need to remove the metric compatibility condition even in the source-free theory.
 The metric-affine theory without sources can only introduce a limited version of non-metricity due to projective invariance.
 Thus, it is appropriate to extend these formalisms to introduce non-metricity.
 We will have to extend both the formalisms if we want to have dynamics for ${C^{\alpha}_{~\mu \nu}}$.

 We will discuss a potential formalism of affine connections in section:V. By potential formalism we mean a formalism where ${C^{\alpha}_{~\mu \nu}}$ is derived from a tensor of lower rank.
 This is case with the Levi-Civita connections that are derived from metric.
 This formalism can introduce finite and dynamic affine connections in the Palatini and metric-affine gravity even when there is no source and introduces a new second rank covariant tensor in the theory.
 We can also modify the actions by introducing higher order curvature invariants or use theories like Palatini $f(R)$ gravity and metric-affine $f(R)$ gravity to introduce dynamical ${C^{\alpha}_{~\mu \nu}}$.
 In section:VI we will discuss simple applications of the potential formalism mentioned above.
+In section:VII we will discuss extension of the Einstein equation with finite ${C^{\alpha}_{~\mu \nu}}$ and the issue of stability.